 Business acumen is something that is generally lacking amongst health care professionals, particularly doctors or physicians.
-Physicians are primarily driven by clinical excellence, which they believe it to be pivotal to their existence, growth and credibility amongst the patient community.
-True, clinical excellence continues to be decisive factor even today.
+Physicians are primarily driven by clinical excellence, which they believe it to be pivotal to their existence, growth, and credibility amongst the patient community.
+True, clinical excellence continues to be a decisive factor even today.
 But, in a free economy where quality is generally standardized, practitioners’ financial stability and growth is not determined by clinical excellence alone, but innovative care, strategic expansion, and more importantly effective & efficient medical billing as well.

-Practice expansion too is something that is generally neglected by physicians – many are happy with single-outlet practice.
+Practice expansion too is something that is generally neglected by physicians – many are happy with the single-outlet practice.
 But it is quite possible that competition may gradually reduce what once used to be profitable practice to a loss-making one.
 To offset such adverse impact, it is prudent to think of expanding your practice base to regions with positive growth prospects.

 The situation has grown so alarming that medical practices fail to collect 25% of the money they are owed; $125 billion is left in the bag as unpaid claims; Only 70% of claims are paid the first time they are submitted; of those denied claims, 60% are never resubmitted to payers; and medical practices never pursue 18% of claims at all.
 While payers (whether Medicare, Medicaid or private health insurance companies) are justified in refusing or withholding claims with inherent billing and coding errrors, physicians could still have averted revenue loss of this magnitude with collaborative partnership with billing companies.

 Maintaining financial stability will be even more challenging post the series of recent health care reforms – Medicare cuts, affordable & ACO model of care, mandatory EHR compliance, HIPAA 5010 compliant patient privacy and security, and ICD-10 based billing & coding.
 If Medicare cuts are indeed brought on, physicians will have to forego a considerable portion of their reimbursement.
 ACO model of care too is designed to rationalize reimbursement.
-While mandatory EHR compliance, HIPAA 5010 compliant patient privacy and security, and ICD-10 based billing & coding all promise to streamline medical billing practices, compliance will not come about without investing on people and technology.
+While mandatory EHR compliance, HIPAA 5010 compliant patient privacy and security, and ICD-10-based billing & coding all promise to streamline medical billing practices, compliance will not come about without investing on people and technology.

-The possible loss from Medicare cuts will have to be off-set with increase in volumes or being eligible for lion’s share in incentives from ACO model.
-More importantly the capital investment on people and technology needs to be recouped as early as possible if practices wish to remain profitable.
+The possible loss from Medicare cuts will have to be off-set with the increase in volumes or being eligible for lion’s share in incentives from the ACO model.
+More importantly, the capital investment on people and technology needs to be recouped as early as possible if practices wish to remain profitable.
 All these finer aspects of financial management may prove to be beyond physicians’ capability, whose scope is limited to clinical management.
-Therefore, medical billing companies – with experience and competence in advising physicians of profitable practices, negotiating higher fees schedule with payers, setting up contract with multiple payers, and more importantly streamlining business practices with coding & billing accuracy – should assume the mantle of financial management.
+Therefore, medical billing companies – with experience and competence in advising physicians of profitable practices, negotiating higher fees schedule with payers, setting up contracts with multiple payers, and more importantly streamlining business practices with coding & billing accuracy – should assume the mantle of financial management.